 The construction of the individual interfaces by this partitioning scheme is completely serial.
-The major difference from the Nested Dissections consists in evaluation of each interface normal only after the space occupied by all the preceding materials has already been eliminated from consideration; this gives a chance to calculate the interface normal with higher accuracy.
+When evaluating an interface normal, the Serial Dissections, unlike the Nested Dissections, take into account the fact that some fraction of the cell interior has already been occupied by the higher-priority materials; this gives a chance to calculate the interface normal with higher accuracy.

-In order to get a 2nd-order accurate SD reconstruction of a C^2 -serial partition, it is absolutely essential to separate the materials in adjacent multi-material cells synchronously.
+In order to get a 2nd-order accurate SD reconstruction of a $C^2$ -serial partition, it is absolutely essential to separate the materials in adjacent multi-material cells synchronously.
 This requirement is explained by the need to use the material volume data from the direct neighbors of the mixed cell for the evaluation of the interface normal; in order to construct a 2nd-order accurate interface approximation, it is important to eliminated from consideration the space already occupied by all the preceding materials not only inside the mixed cell, but also inside its direct neighbors.
 Therefore, a 2nd-order accurate SD reconstruction is feasible only for an isolated cluster of adjacent multi-material cells that share a common material order.

-When it comes to reconstructing the layered material structure, the Serial Dissections are more tolerant to the material order choice than the Parallel Dissections: for any C^2 -serial partition there exist 2^{M-1} different material orders that yield a 2nd-order accurate result with the Serial Dissections.
+When it comes to reconstructing a layered material structure, the Serial Dissections are more tolerant to the material order choice than the Parallel Dissections: for any $C^2$ -serial partition there exist $2^{M-1}$ different material orders that yield a 2nd-order accurate result with the Serial Dissections.